cdsmith/votebot/README.md

 ## Extending the Bot

-This bot is a one-day project, so it's lacking a number of features.
-If you'd like to extend it, you can do so as follows:
+If you'd like to extend the bot with additional features, you can do so as follows:

 ### Implementing a new election method